umich-michr/backend-middleware/README.md

 ]
 ```

+### resourceUrlParamMapFiles

-_**resourceUrlParamMapFiles**_ specifies location and type of files containing the info about which url parameter or url query string parameter maps to which resource attribute.
+`resourceUrlParamMapFiles` specifies location and type of files containing the info about which url parameter or url
+query string parameter maps to which resource attribute.
 The keys of the map are the query parameter names.
 The values are objects that specifies the resource attribute name, type and if it is a primary key.
 If the resource you are querying is inside another object, the attribute name is the JSON path to that resource attribute using dot notation. _The file names should be the same as the resource names you would expect in the url using the extension you specified in the config object._
 Given the data file example above the following can be in <project_root_folder>/example/middleware-config/mapping/employees.map.json file